Raising savvy savers

 As founder of the Young Money Blog, I’m trying to get the next generation thinking about their long-term finances.
 But most youngsters haven’t even mastered the basics, let alone started saving for the future.

-Surveys consistently show that most people wish they had learned about this stuff sooner: recent research by online tutoring platform MyTutor1 ranked budgeting and handling money as the main life skills people wish they had been taught at school.
+Surveys consistently show that most people wish they had learned about this stuff sooner: the Prince’s Trust NatWest Youth Index ranked money as one of the biggest worries for young people, with only 24% of 16-25s feeling confident about managing money, life skills people wish they had been taught at school.

-Yet according to the Money and Pensions Service (MAPS, previously known as the Money Advice Service), only a third of parents talk to their children about money and 60% of pupils never learn about it in the classroom2.
+Yet according to the Money and Pensions Service, less than half (46%) of parents talk to their children openly about money and, although it is on the curriculum, only 38% of children and young people recall being taught how to manage money at school2.
 Financial education may be a requirement on secondary school curricula today, but money is too often “squeezed out of crammed timetables”, according to experts who wrote to the Department for Education recently3.
-It’s no surprise, then, that around 10 million people in the UK have no savings at all and 37% of 18-24-year-olds are already in debt4.
+It’s no surprise, then, that around 42% of families had either no savings or investments, or less than £1,5000, and the number of young people aged 16-24 year-olds are already in debt4.

 But there’s good news.
 Parents can do a huge amount to teach their children the basics of money – especially saving.
-In fact, 77% of young people participating in MAPS research said they found their parents’ financial advice the most helpful.
-Plus, financially literate children are not only less likely to overspend and borrow: they’re also more likely to save, see bills as less of a burden and become “financially satisfied” adults, according to MAPS5.
+In fact, 91% of young people (7-17 year-olds) participating in MaPS research said they would turn to their parents if they needed financial advice.
+Plus, financially literate children are not only less likely to overspend and borrow: they’re also more likely to save, see bills as less of a burden and become “financially satisfied” adults, according to MaPS5.
 So how can you kick-start your child’s savings habit?
 I’ve spoken to some experts and compiled my own suggestions to help you pass on this vital life skill.

 Research conducted by MoneySense6 shows that 61% of parents who don’t discuss money with their children feel they are too young.
-But the truth is that your children start learning about money much sooner that you think: MAPS says that children’s financial habits are formed by the age of 7, with kids grasping basic money concepts as early as 37.
+But the truth is that your children start learning about money much sooner that you think: MaPS says that children’s financial habits begin to form before age seven, with kids grasping basic money concepts as early as 37.
 And certain financial behaviour, like saving, will likely become second nature by the age of 15 – but only if it’s taught.

 This is confirmed by research from the Chicago Booth School of Business, which found that children’s economic choices are shaped by their parent’s savings tendencies, either through “direct learning or simply being in the same environment”8.
 In other words, your children are destined to follow your example – so set a positive one.
 Set up a direct debit into an easy access account if you haven’t already.
 Make sure you have emergency savings as well as longer-term funds and be open with your children about how much you put away.